wmwragg/Camomile/README.md

 * Camomile is in early alpha stage.
 It has the RESTful SQL interface completed, but needs full testing and tweaking, especially the database types to JSON conversions.
 * It comes in one directory, but this is just essentially a Jetty install, with a wrapper.
 * There is no RRM yet, I still have to work out what the API for this is going to look like.
 * There is no auto compile at the moment, this is all manual until I work out how to use ANT/Mavern to do it.
+I have compiled the code in the repository already, so you only have to download Camomile and run it, no compiling needed if you just want to use it.